srohit0/CORDIC/README.md

 see the sample script */script/syn.scr under each directory.

-If you have any more questions, free free to drop me a mail.
+If you have any more questions, feel free to drop me a mail.

 # HISTORY